Freeky7819/dragon_compressor/README.md

 ## 📚 Citation

-If you use DragonMemory in your research, please cite:
+If you use Dragon Compressior in your research, please cite:

 ```bibtex
 @software{dragon_compressor 2025,